SymphonyQL/SymphonyQL/docs/installation.md

 SymphonyQL only supports Scala3 and Java21.

+`io.github.jxnu-liguobin` is a temporary groupId used for artifact publishing.

 ## Installation using SBT

 If you are building with sbt, add the following to your `project/plugins.sbt`: